B Testing, User Testing, & Feature Integration (thumbnail).jpg

 After conducting and analyzing user interviews and usability testing results and comparing them to current market trends, I compiled the most relevant findings:

-• Revise car type naming convention using card sorting to ensure users easily understand the options.
+• Revise the car type naming convention using card sorting to ensure users easily understand the options.

-• Experiment with adding/updating pre-filters to homepage search box.
+• Experiment with adding/updating pre-filters to the homepage search box.

 • Propose car options related to user searches when no results are found.